How (Not) to Hybridize Neural and Mechanistic Models for Epidemiological Forecasting: Introduction

-{ \textbf{Partial Observability.} Epidemiological data are inherently incomplete: typically only cases/deaths/hospitalizations (or proxies such as symptomatic rates) are observed, while other states (e.g., susceptible or exposed populations) remain latent \cite{fairchild2018epidemiological,ryu2022epidemiology}.
+{ \textbf{Partial observability.} Epidemiological data is inherently incomplete: typically only cases/deaths/hospitalizations (or proxies such as symptomatic rates) are observed, while other states (e.g., susceptible or exposed) are latent \cite{fairchild2018epidemiological,ryu2022epidemiology}.
 Such undetermined systems make both inference and forecasting ill-posed, since multiple latent trajectories can explain the same observations, and full-state supervision is rarely available.

-{ \textbf{Non-Stationarity.} Key epidemiological parameters (e.g., transmission or recovery rates) evolve over time due to climate, mobility, behavior change, policy interventions, and accumulated immunity \cite{transmission}.
+{ \textbf{Non-stationarity.} Key epidemiological parameters (e.g., transmission or recovery rates) evolve over time due to climate, mobility, behavior change, policy interventions, and accumulated immunity \cite{transmission}.
 For example, influenza transmission varies across seasons and between waves, and retrospective analyses show that assuming constant parameters can induce systematic bias and degrade peak predictions \cite{microorganisms12071257}.
 Modeling time-varying parameters is therefore essential, but increases estimation complexity from $O(n)$ to $O(nT)$.

 Crucially, these challenges interact and amplify each other: latent states complicate parameter estimation, while parameter misestimation feeds back into incorrect latent-state reconstruction.
 This vicious cycle worsens with longer forecast horizons.
 While short-term forecasts benefit from temporal autocorrelation, accuracy deteriorates rapidly as the horizon grows: errors compound due to uncertainty in latent compartments and evolving dynamics.
 The effect is especially pronounced near epidemic peaks, where small growth-rate errors translate into large peak-timing and peak-magnitude errors \cite{antulov2022accuracy}.
 This motivates methods that improve long-horizon stability and peak predictability and a careful accounting of when `hybridization' helps versus hurts.